This post contains affiliate links.

 The web browser also has a great feature for adding specific YouTube videos so that your child can safely watch them.
 They are stripped of ads.
 Just be careful with what videos you add.
 I was testing this feature out and grabbed a YouTube video of the Impressionists since we are studying Claude Monet.
 I was a little horrified at the lack of clothing on some of the selected art prints that were included on the video, so was pretty quick in deleting.

-It is important to talk to your children ahead of time and to ask them to alert you if they come across anything that does not look right.
+It is SO crucially important to talk to your children ahead of time and to ask them to alert you if they come across anything that does not look right.
 Enlist their help in protecting them, make it a team effort to keep the tablets safe for their use.
 We are ultimately responsible to guard the young lives in our care, but we also need to equip and train them in the proper use of these tools, while still keeping a diligent watchful eye.

 Plan on taking the time to monitor the use of your children’s tablets, to adjust settings, enter passwords etc. Look over their tablets frequently.